thephpleague/fractal/source/index.md

 ## Questions?

-Plates was created by Phil Sturgeon.
+Fractal was created by Phil Sturgeon.
 Find him on Twitter at [@philsturgeon](https://twitter.com/philsturgeon).